deehuck/dotfiles/README.md

 ## Requirements

-This repo requires neovim, python3, rcm, git, and fortune.
-It is also required on Debian/Ubuntu for htop, slurm, and multitail to be installed.
+This Repo requires Python3, tmux, git, nvim, zsh, and fortune to work completely.
+Ubuntu/Debian also requires multitail for certain aliases.

 ## Install

-If you are installing on a fresh machine and can use a script to install all of your tools, use the following scripts for OSX and debian.
-You can also run the following commands if you want to double check the above requirements.
+If you are installing on a fresh machine or would like to double check requirements, run one of the following scripts:

 ### OSX